jenkins-x-plugins/jx-updatebot/docs/cmd/jx-updatebot_argo_sync.md

 Synchronizes some or all applications in an ArgoCD git repository to reduce version drift

-Supports synchronizing environments or namespaces within the same cluster or namespaces between remote clusters (possibly using different namespaces).

-Create a Pull Request on the target GitOps repository to apply the changes so that you can review the changes before they happen.
-You can use different labels to enable/disable auto-merging.
+Creates a Pull Request on the target GitOps repository.

 ### Examples

-  # choose the environments to synchronize
-  jx updatebot argo sync

-  # synchronizes the apps in 2 of your environments (local or remote)
+  # create a Pull Request if any of the versions are out of sync
-  jx updatebot argo sync --source-env staging --target-env production
+  jx updatebot argo sync --source-git-url https://github.com/myorg/my-staging-repo --target-git-url https://github.com/myorg/my-production-repo

-  # synchronizes the apps in 2 namespaces in the dev cluster
+  # create a Pull Request if any of the versions are out of sync including only the given repo URL strings
-  jx updatebot argo sync --source-ns jx-staging --target-ns jx-production
+  jx updatebot argo sync --source-git-url https://github.com/myorg/my-staging-repo --target-git-url https://github.com/myorg/my-production-repo --repourl-includes wine  --repourl-includes beer

-  # synchronizes the edam and beer charts in 2 of your environments (local or remote)
+  # create a Pull Request if any of the versions are out of sync excluding the given repo URL strings
-  jx updatebot argo sync --source-env staging --target-env production --charts edam --charts beer
+  jx updatebot argo sync --source-git-url https://github.com/myorg/my-staging-repo --target-git-url https://github.com/myorg/my-production-repo --repourl-excludes water

 ### Options